-If you don’t know the difference between social media marketing vs. social media advertising, it’s okay to admit it.
+If you're wondering what's the difference between social media marketing and media advertising, it’s okay to admit it.
 The distinction can be a bit confusing, especially if you’re new to social media or digital marketing.
-They’re sometimes used interchangeably, but there is in fact a difference between social media marketing and social media advertising.
+They’re sometimes used interchangeably, but there is, in fact, a difference between social media marketing and social media advertising.
 We’ll explain it further so you’ll know how to incorporate both into your overarching digital marketing goals.

 Social media marketing is any social media action you take that is unpaid.
-If you're posting about your blogs, sharing information with your followers, or commenting on social media platforms, like Facebook, Instagram, or LinkedIn, you're marketing.
+If you're posting about your blogs, sharing information with your followers, or commenting on social media platforms, like Facebook, Instagram, or LinkedIn, this is considered marketing.

-Social media marketing is a crucial facet of any digital marketing strategy today.
+In today's world, social media marketing is a crucial facet of any digital marketing strategy.
 It encompasses your business’s online profiles on social media platforms, along with the social media activity and presence of those platforms, including posting, liking, commenting, sharing, and so on.

 Social media marketing begins with creating company pages or profiles on relevant social networks.
 The networks that you choose will depend on your industry.
 For example, B2Bs will likely find LinkedIn to be the most pertinent network since they’re marketing to other business professionals.
 At the same time, home builders and developers might make use of platforms like Pinterest, Houzz, and Instagram to show off images of their homes and properties.